Lighthouse Keeper’s Legacy: Lecture by Frank Perry 8/15/15

 In 2009, to avert closure due to lack of funding, the City of Santa Cruz entered an agreement to turn over operation of the Museum to its long-time non-profit partner, the Santa Cruz Museum Association.
 As a private, non-profit organization, the Santa Cruz Museum of Natural History now depends upon the local community to keep our natural history legacy thriving.

-In the summer of 2015 the Museum will celebrate its 110th anniversary, and will begin a new chapter in its history.
+In the summer of 2015 the Museum celebrated its 110th anniversary, and began a new chapter in its history.
 Under the direction of Executive Director Heather Moffat, the Museum is working on exciting plans for the future to ensure the Museum continues to be a dynamic place to learn about our region’s unique natural history and cultural heritage.